wazuh/wazuh-documentation/source/learning-wazuh/vuln-detection.rst

 In this lab, we will see how ``syscollector`` is configured by default to run on the Wazuh Manager and on the agents.
-We will also configure ``vulnerability-detector`` on the Wazuh Manager to periodically scan the collected inventory data for known vulnerable packages.
+We will also configure ``vulnerability-detector`` on the Wazuh manager to periodically scan the collected inventory data for known vulnerable packages.
 We will observe relevant log messages and vulnerability alerts in the Wazuh dashboard including a dashboard dedicated to this.
 We will also interact with the Wazuh API to more